 Iloura’s work on the episode tested and stretched the skills of every artist in the studio.
 New techniques had to be mastered and old ones pushed.

 “We were asked to do a lot of animation of varying complexity,” Glenn said when asked about working on Battle of the Bastards extremely ambitious battle scene.
 “We did a lot of stuff that was very close to the camera.
 We did a lot of stuff for the larger crowd scenes.”

 What Iloura and the entire Game of Thrones production team have managed to achieve is nothing short of spectacular.
 That’s why we’re so excited to be working so closely with the studio and all of its artists.

 From October, private folio and demo reel reviews will be offered to CG Spectrum students from Glenn and the team at Iloura.
-Selected local students can come into our Melbourne CBD studio and meet with the supervisors to get personalised feedback on their work.
-Video reviews will be organised for interstate and international students.
+Selected local students can come into our Melbourne CBD studio and meet with the supervisors to get personalized feedback on their work.
+Video reviews will be organized for interstate and international students.

 Interested in staying up to date with the latest industry news, resources, and events, or meeting professional studios and boosting your film & game career with a CG Spectrum course?
 Subscribe to our newsletter below or enquire to learn more about what we do!